SecureIdentityAlliance/osia/src/doc/02 - functional.rst

   The design is based on the following assumptions:

   #.
-All persons recorded in a registry have a UIN.
-The UIN can be used as a key to access person data for all records.
+All persons recorded in a registry have a UIN that is considered a key to access the person’s data for all records.
-     Please note that the UIN is the same throughout all registries (see Chapter 3 - Security & Privacy).
+     Please note that the UIN does not have to be the same throughout all registries (see Chapter 3 - Security & Privacy for more information).
   #.
 The registries (civil, population, or other) are considered as centralized systems that are connected.
      If one registry is architectured in a decentralized way, one of its component must be centralized, connected to the network, and in charge of the exchanges with the other registries.